 Sites 3-A, 3-B, and parts of Sites 1-A and 1-B experienced severe illegal disturbances in Year 4, including multiple vehicle and construction truck incursions, dumping of sediment on site (Site 3-B), and impacts associated with those two disturbances.
-For additional details on the disturbances, see the "Challenges" chapter of this report.
+For additional details on the disturbances, see the Year 5 Report.
 Erosion control mats were broken, new native seedlings were trampled or uprooted, and soil was severely disturbed.
-These impacts negatively affected vegetation cover, especially in Sites 3-A and 3-B. However, in Year 5, the Coastal Commission resolved the alleged violations and TBF began revegetation activities in November 2020, once approved for action.
+These impacts negatively affected vegetation cover, especially in Sites 3-A and 3-B. However, in Year 5, the Coastal Commission resolved the alleged violations and TBF began revegetation activities in November 2020, after receiving approval for resumption of activities.
 A significant amount of work was conducted in the impacted area to revegetate with native plants using container stock and seeding the areas.
 At the same time, smaller numbers of container stock and seed were distributed in other areas of the site experiencing mostly bare ground or non-native annuals.
+Year 6 results reflect an increase in native cover in these areas.

 Mapping surveys illustrate the effectiveness of maintenance activities, showing a decrease in non-native vegetation cover overall, followed by a recorded increase when the new sites were added to the whole project area.
 Overall, non-native cover decreased from pre-restoration, and native cover increased, though the specific pattern varied by site and season, especially regarding annual species.
-During Year 5, TBF began expanding restoration efforts along the eastern perimeter of the Year 4 project footprint.
-Site identification was updated in Figure 7 to reflect this expansion (Site 1-D).
+During Year 6, TBF began expanding restoration efforts, identified as Sites 1-E and 2-E in Figure 5.
 While native cover and species richness is increasing slowly over time, ongoing maintenance is still recommended throughout all Sites for future years, especially targeting non-native annuals.

-Adaptive management recommendation actions are included in other chapters of this report to address non-native vegetation invasion and additional plans for revegetation in Year 5 to further supplement the project areas.
-The following Figures 10a-10c display a variety of representative locations within the restoration project footprint following iceplant removal with various combinations of native and non-native vegetation assemblages.
+Adaptive management recommendation actions are included in other chapters of this report to address non-native vegetation invasion and additional revegetation conducted in Year 5 to further supplement the project areas.
+The following Figures 7-9 display a variety of representative locations within the restoration project footprint following iceplant removal with various combinations of native and non-native vegetation assemblages.

-Figure 9.
-TBF staff and interns conducting monitoring on 11 March 2021.
+Figure 6.
+TBF staff conducting monitoring on 17 November 2021.

-Figure 10a.
-Mixed native and non-native plant assemblages (7 July 2021); mixed native alkali weed and non-native bromes (top); mixed predominantly native saltgrass with some individuals of mustard and other non-native species (bottom).
+Figure 7.
+Mixed native and non-native plant assemblages (13 May 2022); mixed native saltgrass and pickleweed and non-native rabbit's foot grass, prickly lettuce, and sowthistle (top); mixed predominantly native saltgrass with some individuals of fat hen and other non-native species (bottom).

-Figure 10b.
-Predominantly non-native vegetation assemblage dominated by radish prior to weed whacking and hand removal on 27 April 2021 (top) and after (bottom).
+Figure 8.
+Predominantly non-native vegetation assemblage dominated by iceplant prior to hand removal on 11 December 2021 (top) and after (bottom).
 Note photograph locations are approximate.

-Figure 10c.
+Figure 9.
 Vegetation assemblages consisting primarily of mixed native saltgrass and pickleweed (top) and mixed native saltgrass and big saltbush (bottom) (7 July 2021).